solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 #### Ordering Accounts

 The `dataSlice` option is also helpful when you need to order a list of accounts while paging.
-You still don’t want to fetch all the data at once, but you do need all of the keys and a way to order them upfront.
+You still don't want to fetch all the data at once, but you do need all of the keys and a way to order them upfront.
 In this case, you need to understand the layout of the account data and configure the data slice to only be the data you need to use for ordering.